 I have a friend who weighed 330 pounds.
 He was walking with a cane because his joints couldn’t support his body, and he was only in his mid-forties.
 One day, my friend had a mind-changing experience.
 He realized his lifestyle needed to change.

 I made the ride with him one morning; and before we left, he took me into his garage and prayed, “Lord, thanks that we’re healthy and we can do this.
-Enable us to ride this bike all the way to work.
+Enable us to ride these bikes all the way to work.
 Help me to make good choices with my food.
 Thanks, Lord.
 Amen.”

 You’ve heard the incredible stories of people getting out of debt, and you’re like, “Oh man, that is so awesome!
 I wish I could do that.”

-What you don’t see are the choices they make every day.
+What you don’t see is the choices they make every day.
 You don’t see their insane sacrifices.